kilburn/ew-firewall/README.md

 Since this actions do not directly prevent the server from operating normally, sysadmins do not usually notice that their server is infected until other servers start taking counter-measures against it.
-This is, their e-mails begin being rejected as comming from a spam source or their connections get blocked as vulnerability scanners.
+This is, their e-mails begin being rejected as comming from a spam source or their connections get blocked by vulnerability scanners.

-Easy Web Firewall prevents these issues by easily allowing the system administrator to maintain a whitelist of allowed outgoing connections, using two different mechanisms:
+Easy Web Firewall prevents these issues by:

+1. Enabling the system administrator to maintain a whitelist of allowed outgoing connections.
+2. Optionally notifying the administrator when unauthorized connections are blocked by the firewall.

+== Whitelisting connections ==

+Outgoing connections can be whitelisted through two complementary mechanisms:

 First, EWF allows iptables blocking based on combinations of user, destination, and port.
 Hence, it blocks everything that is